Technical Analysis – A Beginner’s Guide

 Candlesticks are “drawn” / formed as follows: The highest point of a candlestick shows the highest price a security traded at during that time period, and the lowest point of the candlestick indicates the lowest price during that time.
 The “body” of a candlestick (the respective red or blue “blocks”, or thicker parts, of each candlestick as shown in the charts above) indicates the opening and closing prices for the time period.
 If a blue candlestick body is formed, this indicates that the closing price (top of the candlestick body) was higher than the opening price (bottom of the candlestick body); conversely, if a red candlestick body is formed, then the opening price was higher than the closing price.

 Candlestick colors are arbitrary choices.
 Some traders use white and black candlestick bodies (this is the default color format, and therefore the one most commonly used); other traders may choose to use green and red, or blue and yellow.
-Whatever colors are chosen, they provide an easy way to determine at a glance whether price moved up or down during a given time period.
+Whatever colors are chosen, they provide an easy way to determine at a glance whether price closed higher or lower at the end of a given time period.
 Technical analysis using a candlestick charts is often easier than using a standard bar chart, as the analyst receives more visual cues and patterns.

 There are several variations of doji candlesticks, each with its own distinctive name, as shown in the illustration below.